dabiged/adventofcode/2021/README.md

 2. Was confused about part 2.
 It was one of the "Just increase the number to ensure you have an efficent algorithm" days.

 ### Day07
+1. Easy puzzle.
+Coded and worked first try!
+Done in around 11 mins.
+2. For part two I brute forced a solution.
+In hindsight I should have only passed the abs(diff) to the cost function and used a closed form solution to generate it.

 ### Day08